-OVERALL VIS ON STATEMENT FOR DISTRICT an improved quality of life for all of its citizens brough stimulating the economy and by meeting basic needs, improving service delivery quality, promoting corporate gove rnance and building the capacity of government and communities within a sustainable environment.
-This mission is premised on the following key elements: conomy and fight poverty ds and improve service delivery quality ilding of capacity Fight fraud and corruption and ensure compliance nd related businesses and labour intensive programmes 0 re and downstream industries Promote sustai nable development The overall visi on of the District will be achieved through meeting the following strategic objectives: to basic services nplement job creation and poverty alleviation initiatives upport regional economic development initiatives n resource capacity and potential nd effective financial management and reporting overnmental cooperation and coordination effectively with communities upport municipal oversight systems, mechanisms and processes evelopment of a healthy and inclusive society PILLAR 1: DE MOGRAPHIC CHANGE AND PEOPLE DEVELOPMENT FOCUS AREA Overarching Enhance the capabilities of individuals, communities and institutions to participate in all spheres of activity; Goal for this transformation - tackling inequalities and vulnerabilities through changes in policies, laws, budgetary allocations Pillar and redistributive measures; and development and generation - increasing consumption patterns of the poor, promoting local economic development and enabling poor people access to economic and social opportunities Outcomes Promote equitable gender profile in government and community institutions Prevent and reduce the disease burden and promote health Treatment outcomes to align with the updated targets of the 90-90-90 strategy.
-Perinatal morbidity and mortality to less than 12.5/1000 live births Maternal mortality reduced from 3/ 5204 to 1/5024 by 2024 Reduce under 5 child morbidity and mortality to less than 13/1000 deliveries by 2021/22 Targets Reduce perinatal morbidity and mortality to less than 12.5/1000 live births Targets Reduce perinatal morbidity and mortality to less than 12.5/1000 live births Reduce the number of neonatal deaths to less than 10/1000 by 2021/22 (financial year)
+Facilitate the development of a healthy and inclusive society

-deliveries by 2021/22 Increase people living with HIV/AIDS with suppressed viral loads to 90% by 2020 to achieve 90-90-90 targets.
+PILLAR 1: DEM OGRAPHIC CHANGE AND PEOPLE DEVELOPMENT FOCUS AREA Overarching Enhance the capabilities of individuals, communities and institutions to participate in all spheres of activity; Goal for this transformation - tackling inequalities and vulnerabilities through changes in policies, laws, budgetary allocations Pillar and redistributive measures; and development and generation - increasing consumption patterns of the poor, promoting local economic development and enabling poor people access to economic and social opportunities Outcomes Promote equitable gender profile in government and community institutions Prevent and reduce the disease burden and promote health Treatment outcomes to align with the updated targets of the 90-90-90 strategy.
+Perinatal morbidity and mortality to less than 12.5/1000 live births Maternal mortality reduced from 3 / 5204 to 1/5024 by 2024 Reduce under 5 child morbidity and mortality to less than 13/1000 deliveries by 2021/22 Targets Reduce perinatal morbidity and mortality to less than 12.5/1000 live births Reduce the number of neonatal deaths to less than 10/1000 by 2021/22 (financial year) Reduce under 5 child morbidity and mortality to less than 13/1000 deliveries by 2021/22 Increase people living with HIV/AIDS with suppressed viral loads to 90% by 2020 to achieve 90-90-90 targets.
 Increase TB treatment success rate to 90% by 2020 Increase Hypertension screening rate to 250 000 by 2021/22 Increase Diabetes screening rate to 250 000 by 2021/22 Patient Experience of Care survey rate Percentage of patients satisfied with their experience of care in public health facilities Percentage of Health facilities compliant with Occupational health and safety Reduction of Contingent liability of medico-legal cases Number of institutions with quality improvement: Monitoring and response forums formalized and convened quarterly.
 Senqu Implementation of the HIV & Aids strategy Alignment Mainstreaming policy Meetings of the Senqu HIV & Aids Forum Ensuring gender equity in employment through the employment equity committee